 Time out will be the method to minimise lesson disruption and for serious incidents.
 It is down to the discretion of the staff member to interpret which behaviours are 'serious' and a child doesn't require a reminder or a warning to get this.
 Usually, a time out is given if misbehaviour has persisted and a child has chosen to go through the three-stage process of consequences.
-Depending on the interpretation of the teacher, usually, the child's parent is contacted following a time out.
+Depending on the circumstances around the timeout, it is left to the discretion of the teacher as to whether the child's parent is contacted and informed.
 They certainly must be contacted if a child gets more than one time out in a day.